RaviTambade/TFLdotNET/notes/aspnet/taghelper.md

-# The Evolution to Tag Helpers – A Transflower Mentor Story
+# The Evolution to Tag Helpers

 > **"Every technology evolves because developers face real problems.
 Tag Helpers were not invented to impress us—they were invented to simplify our lives."**

-# Chapter 1: A Journey Back in Time
+##   A Journey Back in Time

 > **"Close your laptops for a moment and imagine we're standing in the year 2008..."**